vtruo009/Parsley/src/server/README.md

     b.
 Category - select property with labels `Food & Drinks`, `Shopping`, `Bills & Utilities`, and `Groceries`

     c.
-Amount - number property; select the appropriate currency
+Amount - number property (select the appropriate currency)

     d.
 Date - date property

     e.
 Memo - text property

-2. On the page where the databse lives, click the 3-dot menu on the upper right corner
+2. On the page where the database lives, click the 3-dot menu on the upper right corner

 3. Scroll down to "Connections", search for and select the newly created integration